 When is a private student loan appropriate?

-If your family has exhausted more attractive financing options such as the tuition payment plan through Tuition Management Systems and the Parent PLUS Loan, then you might want to consider a private alternative loan.
+If your family has exhausted exhausted other financing options such as the tuition payment plan through Tuition Management Systems and the Parent PLUS Loan, then you might want to consider a private alternative loan.
 A private alternative loan is a loan that the student or parent borrows, however, in most cases the student will need to secure a credit-worthy co-signer.
 The student and co-signer should be fully aware that the loan is in both the student's and co-signer's name.
 If the borrower defaults (stops making payments or is late in making payments) on the private alternative loan the co-signer is fully responsible for the loan.

 Students should always take Federal student loans first before considering any private student loans.
 Stafford loans have a fixed interest rate.
 Most Parent PLUS loans have a fixed interest rate.
 Most private student loans require a credit-worthy co-signer.
 Please be aware that the lenders/loans could have variable or fixed interest rates.
 Interest does accrue on private/alternative loans, and may be deferred while in school, or depending on the lender, must be paid while in school.
 We recommend, when possible, to pay any accrued interest while in school and during the six-month grace period.